DazFather/Wednesday/README.md

 #### Dynamic templates
 Sometimes web pages need to add components dynamically, such as when a user click on a button or after an HTTP call.
-Wednesday gots you cover, simply add the attribute "_type="dynamic"_" to the html tag
+Wednesday gots you cover, simply add the attribute `type="dynamic"` to the html tag
-> By default Wednesday will interpret an empty or missing "_type_" attribute as "_static_"
+> By default Wednesday will interpret an empty or missing _type_ attribute as _static_
 > This is a precise strategy to improve client speed and reduce state management to only when necessary

-In this way the html code will be wrapped again on a [template tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) having as the only attribute an "_id_" with the component name as the value such as `<template id="pippo">...</template>`.
+In this way the html code will be wrapped again on a [template tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) having as the only attribute an _id_ with the component name as the value such as `<template id="pippo">...</template>`.
-This template can be insert anywhere just by using `{{ importDynamic "component-name" }}`
+This template can be insert anywhere just by using `{{ dynamic "component-name" }}`
 > In praticular this template call accepts a variadic number of template names.
 > It's possible to pass only the needed template_s_ or nothing to import them all